-The management team ensure the safety and welfare of children is given high priority throughout the setting.
-Arrangements for safeguarding children are good and understood by all staff.
-Effective recruitment and employment procedures are in place to ensure staff are appropriately vetted and inducted.
-Policies and procedures are reviewed on a regular basis to ensure they are up to date and continue to meet requirements.
-The organisation and management of the setting is good with the focus always being on improving outcomes for children.
-For example, staff ensure that the environment is always safe through detailed risk assessments and daily safety checks.

-The management team are actively involved within all aspects of the provision and are fully committed to achieving a high level of service.
-This is demonstrated by staff undertaking further training to raise their skills and qualifications.
+The management team ensure the safety and welfare of children because arrangements for safeguarding are good and are clearly understood by all staff.
+Effective recruitment and employment procedures are in place to ensure staff are appropriately vetted.
+Policies and procedures are reviewed on a regular basis to ensure they are up to date.
+Most of the required documentation that promote children's health, safety and wellbeing are in place.
+However, information about those parents with parental responsibility or legal contact are not gained for children which is a breach in the requirements of the Early Years Foundation Stage.
+Due to staffs good knowledge of the children and their families this has minimal impact on children's safety.
+Staff ensure that the environment is always safe through detailed risk assessments and daily safety checks.
+The management team are actively involved within all aspects of the club and are fully committed to achieving a high level of service.
+This is demonstrated by staff undertaking continued professional development training to update their skills and knowledge.
 Regular meetings and informed discussion help keep a focus on improving practice.
-The two recommendations raised at the previous inspection have been positively addressed, which has a positive impact on keeping children safe.

-Staff have created a warm and welcoming environment.
+The recommendations raised at the previous inspection have been successfully addressed, which has a positive impact on keeping children safe.
+Staff have created a relaxed and welcoming environment.
 The available resources are used creatively and support children's learning and development.
-An equality and diversity policy outlines a commitment to promoting inclusive practice, which all staff implement well.
-Staff have a good knowledge and understanding of individual children and as a result their care needs are well met.
-They use what they know about children's interests through their observations to plan activities that are enjoyed by many of the children.
-However, on occasions this information is not always used effectively enough to plan motivating experiences for the younger children to further enhance their enjoyment.
+A good equality and diversity policy outlines a commitment to promoting inclusive practice, which all staff implement well, particularly for children with special educational needs and/or disabilities.
+Staff have a good knowledge and understanding of individual children and as a result their needs are well met.

-Effective systems are in place to work alongside school, parents and carers to ensure progression, continuity of learning and smooth transition of all children.
+Effective systems are in place to work alongside the host school and parents and carers to ensure the progression, continuity of learning and smooth transition of all children.
 Partnership with parents and carers is given a good priority.
-They share useful information through daily discussions and are kept up to date about the club and its policies.
-Parents and carers comment on how they appreciate the dedication of the staff.
+For example, staff share useful information through daily discussions, which ensures parent and carers are kept well informed.
+Parents and carers are complimentary and talk positively about the club.